Image by Víctor Melchor.

 It got worse last year, when a person I use to interact with, reflected my projection.
-He ended up telling me in a diminishing way that he was used to be around people who had big dreams and worked hard every day to achieve them that he forgot other people didn’t have that mindset at all.
+He ended up telling me in kind of a diminishing way that he was used to be around people who had big dreams and worked hard every day to achieve them that he forgot other people didn’t have that mindset at all.
 It hurt.
 He put the finger on my open wound.

 As a dear friend wrote in a song: “A wound never heals when it has to bleed.
 That’s why it looks for an exit anywhere.”
 I am thankful for this person that put the finger in my wound and forced me to look inside to start healing it.
-I went back in time to my childhood, where those false beliefs were imprinted.
+I went back in time to my childhood, where those false beliefs were deeply imprinted.

 While doing that, I remembered a story that another dear friend of mine told me once.
 Her mother had to struggle in life.
 She had to work in things she was not proud of when she was young.
 So, she wanted something different for her daughters.
 When my friend was a kid, her mom kept telling her: “You need to go to school and study.
 You need to become someone in life!”